swcarpentry/training-course/_submissions/round-10/3/2014-07-31-reverse-instructional-design-processing-data-files-in-the-ipython-notebook.md

 &nbsp;

 Q2
-Using glob and pandas, for each CSV file in the &#8216;Class&#8217; directory, print out the filename, and the average and median of the &#8216;Score&#8217; column.
+Using glob and pandas, for each CSV file in the 'Class' directory, print out the filename, and the average and median of the 'Score' column.

  [1]: http://files.software-carpentry.org/training-course/2014/07/directory_structure.png